alphagov/paas-tech-docs/source/documentation/orgs_spaces_users/index.md

 - `USERNAME` is the email address the user logs in with when using the command line client
 - `ORG` is the name of the org
 - `SPACE` is the name of the space
-- `ROLE` is the user role you are granting to the user of the email address in the `USERNAME` field
+- `ROLE` is the user role granted to the user of the email address in the `USERNAME` field

 For example, to remove your colleague ana@example.com's space developer role from the sandbox space within the acme org, you would run: